gylien/scale-letkf/wiki/README.md

 The system is currently running on Oakforest-PACS and produces forecasts for multiple domains every 6 hours.

-The control scripts are currently available in the branch *admin_realtime* .
+The control scripts are currently available in the branch [realtime-interface](https://github.com/gylien/scale-letkf/tree/realtime-interface) .

 Realtime forecasts are displayed at
  [http://daweb.r-ccs27.riken.jp/~amemiya/scale/](http://daweb.r-ccs27.riken.jp/~amemiya/scale/) (R-CCS intranet).